mrc-ide/wodin/config-static/README.md

 ## Background

 We would like researchers to be able to build a site without a server and publish a static site somewhere like github pages.
-This will be to build interactive research papers/articles that allow policy makers to better understand a given model.
-Since the model will be static we can remove both the `express` backend, `redis` and `odin.api`.
+This will be to build interactive research papers/articles that allow policy makers to better understand the researchers' models.
+Since the models will be static we can remove both the `express` backend, `redis` and `odin.api`.

 Static wodin sites will allow the user to update parameters and re-run the model, fit data, run sensitivity and download data.
 They do not support updating model code or saving sessions.